OnlyAHuman7926/wlsa-sh/README.md

-# wlsa-pt
+# WLSA School House
-The official Peer Tutoring website of WLSA.
+The official website of something in WLSA.

 More will be added soon.